ChaelCodes/chaelcodes.github.io/_posts/2025-11-25-sf-ruby-conference.md

 ## Final Thoughts

 I had such an incredible time at SF Ruby Conference 2025!
 The venue was stunning, the talks were inspiring, and the community was as warm and welcoming as ever.

 If you're interested in watching any of these talks, keep an eye on [RubyEvents](https://www.rubyevents.org/events/sfruby-2025/talks) where the recordings will be posted.
-And if you get a chance to attend a future SF Ruby event, I'd highly recommend it!
+SF Ruby Conference is still looking for [post-production sponsors](https://sfruby.com/sponsors) who'll be featured in the conference videos.